The Institute of Sacred Music Core Curriculum

 The Institute provides a maximum of one year or equivalent of financial support to students in this program.
 More detailed information about the S.T.M. degree and requirements is in the Yale Divinity School bulletin.

 Pastors are continually called to integrate a wide range of human experience and expression, and nowhere is this more evident than in preparing and leading worship.
 ISM provides a rich environment for future ministers to develop a comprehensive pastoral vision that interweaves scripture, tradition, music, art, and performance practices in ways that illumine the human condition and enliven communities of faith.

 By taking courses in music, liturgy, and the arts, and by learning side by side with musicians and students of literature and art, M.Div. students begin to understand how the arts and theological scholarship enrich each other.
 As a result, students are prepared more fully for the challenge of leading communities and individuals who hunger to see their fragmented lives redeemed by a more holistic vision of life and faith.

 ISM students pursuing the M.Div. are offered many electives to explore the full range of studies in sacred music, worship, and the arts.
 By the time of graduation, all ISM/YDS students in the Master of Divinity program will have taken one 3-credit course from ISM faculty in each of the following areas:

 - Religion and the Arts (Visual Arts or Literature)

 In addition, students will have taken a total of 9 credits in other ISM courses.
-This requirement may be fulfilled by applied music lessons for credit; by upper-level homiletics courses; or by participation in any of the following vocal ensembles: Marquand Choir, Marquand Gospel Choir, Recital Chorus, Repertory Chorus, Yale Schola Cantorum, Yale Camerata.
+This requirement may be fulfilled by applied music lessons for credit; by upper-level homiletics courses; or by participation in any of the following vocal ensembles: Marquand Choir, Marquand Gospel and Inspirational Choir, Recital Chorus, Repertory Chorus, Yale Schola Cantorum, Yale Camerata.
 (Those pursuing the Berkeley certificate are only required to take 3 credits in other ISM courses.)